-Baked Fries with Garlic Butter are loaded in my favorite two things garlic and butter.
-If you have never tried garlic butter fries you are missing out.
+Baked Fries with Garlic Butter are loaded with my favorite two things garlic and butter.
+If you have never tried garlic butter fries, you are missing out.

 Some of my favorite Baked Fries with Garlic Butter ever are made at New Orleans Hamburger & Seafood Company in New Orleans.
 Fried from New Orleans Hamburger & Seafood.